Overview

 Oxford historians move on to careers in fields as varied as the law, investment banking and consultancies, advertising, accountancy, the Civil Service, publishing, journalism and the media, global charity work, museums, librarianship and archive work, and teaching.
 Recent Ancient and Modern History graduates include a civil servant, a librarian and a charity campaign manager.

-- One period of either Greek or Roman history
+Courses include:- One period of either Greek or Roman history

-- One of the periods of European/World history offered
+- One of the periods of European/world history offered

 - The world of Homer and Hesiod; or Augustan Rome; or one of the History optional subjects

-- A text-based paper on Herodotus; or Sallust; or Approaches to history; or Historiography: Tacitus to Weber from the History syllabus or Greek/Latin language paper
+- A text-based paper on Herodotus; or Sallust; or Approaches to history; or Historiography: Tacitus to Weber from the History syllabus or a Greek/Latin language paper

 Key information